Everything to know about visiting the Vatican in Rome

 Vatican City’s revenue comes from contributions, museum admission fees, and the sale of souvenirs and stamps.

-4. St. Peter’s Basilica stands atop a maze of catacombs.
+5. St. Peter’s Basilica stands atop a maze of catacombs

 In 64 A.D., Emperor Nero blamed—and executed—Christians for a blaze that destroyed much of Rome.
 He buried the executed, including St. Peter, on the site where the Basilica now stands.

-5. The obelisk in St. Peter’s Square came from Egypt.
+6. The obelisk in St. Peter’s Square came from Egypt

 Roman Emperor Caligula had the more than 350-ton obelisk transported from Egypt so he could place it at the center of an amphitheater he built at the base of Vatican Hill.
 It was moved to St. Peter’s Square, where it now stands, in 1586.

-6. Vatican City’s Swiss Guard is the world’s smallest standing army.
+7. Vatican City’s Swiss Guard is the world’s smallest standing army

-Easily recognizable in their bright, striped uniforms—complete with poufy pantaloons and feather-topped helmets—Swiss Guards arrived in Vatican City in 1506 to protect Pope Julius II.
-The max number of Swiss Guards allowed is just 135.
+Swiss Guards arrived in Vatican City in 1506 to protect Pope Julius II, and are easily recognizable in their bright, striped uniforms—complete with poufy pantaloons and feather-topped helmets.
+The maximum number of Swiss Guards allowed in Vatican City is just 135.

 Tips for visiting Vatican City

-Not only is Vatican City the most popular place in Rome for travelers, but it’s also a historical and religious site, which means there are a few extra things to consider when planning a visit:
+Not only is Vatican City the most popular place in Rome for travelers, but it’s also a historical and religious site.
+That means there are a few extra things to consider when planning a visit.

 Like many places of worship, Vatican City and its museums enforce a dress code that prohibits shorts, hats, sleeveless tops, miniskirts, and articles of clothing that leave the knees exposed.